Johnby Hall Barn accommodation summary

 Onward through to the gorgeous open plan living space, guests will find a sociable and warm double height room benefiting from those stunning floor to ceiling windows as well as double doors out onto the court yard.
 The living room element has a comfy sofa, a rocking chair, armchair and television with Freeview.
 It's a wonderful place to enjoy a good book while occasionally looking up to check on the visiting bird life, just perfect.

 The kitchen and dining area is spacious and well equipped.
 There's a lovely long dining table, a huge traditional wooden dresser adorned with a wonderfully eclectic and colourful collection of crockery.
-The kitchen has a dishwasher, fan oven, halogen hobs, under-counter fridge and small counter top freezer.
+The kitchen has a washing machine, dishwasher, fan oven, halogen hobs, under-counter fridge and small counter top freezer.
 In all it's a wonderful place for sociable food preparation and long post meal chats around the table.